davedew/afixia-theme-basic-bedrock/README.md

 ## Use / Editing JS and CSS

-When making changes to the JavaScript or CSS, make your changes in the basic_bedrock_build/src folder then rebuild the js and css files in the package with **npx mix** or **npx mix --production** for minified versions.
+When making changes to the JavaScript or CSS, make your changes in the basic_bedrock_build/src folder then rebuild the js and css files in the package with **npm run dev** or **npm run prod** for minified versions.

 ---